-Need for Training: Trofholz needs to train on new systems, new techniques, and new processes, to ensure employees are familiar with alarm monitoring service, maintenance, and repair as the company's business model shifts to a security administrator model and full package IT solutions and security business.
-Trofholz is looking to increase its workforce by about 40% over the next two years.
+Need for Training: Trofholz needs to train on new systems, new techniques, and new processes, to ensure employees are familiar with alarm monitoring service, maintenance, and repair as the company's business model shifts to a security administrator model and full package IT solutions and security business. • Trofholz is looking to increase its workforce by about 40% over the next two years.
 As such, the company projects 10 new hires to staff a new division for Alarm Service Division and new maintenance and repair contracts for all new services.
-The Company plans to train employees on the new methods of alarm monitoring servicing. repair, and maintenance, as well as new state-ofthe-art cyber security software and systems.
+The Company plans to train employees on the many plans to train employees on the many The Company plans to train employees on the new methods of alarm monitoring servicing, repair, and maintenance, as well as new state-of-the-art cyber security software and systems.
 Due to the increased sophistication of hackers and breaches, the Company will need to train staff on security software programs and systems to compete in the marketplace.
 Training in software programs like CompTIA, Avigilon, and CCPII will ensure trainees have the necessary skills to provide information security solutions to protect clients' sensitive information and assets.
 Training in systems will provide staff with the knowledge to deploy, design, install and maintain security equipment.
 Cybersecurity training is also needed to protect clients' sensitive information and assets.
 Training in systems will provide staff with the knowledge to deploy, design, install and maintain security equipment.